lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 **List of I/O and Connections:**

-    * Leaderboard Input
+    * Leaderboard/Minion Board Input (Isolated SPI bus)
         * Input from BPS Leader Board, tells the Minion board when to gather measurments form the batteries.
-    * LeaderBoard Output
+    * LeaderBoard/Minion Board Output (Isolated SPI bus)
         * Outputs to the leaderboard, transmits voltage and temperature readings from the battery modules.
     * Voltage Connectors
         * Input from the battery modules, transmit voltage from each battery module.
 The IC also uses this